pnieves2019/MAELAS/README.md

 	- We also corrected the theoretical relations between &lambda;<sup>&gamma;,1</sup>, &lambda;<sup>&gamma;,2</sup> and &lambda;<sub>21</sub>  with the magnetoelastic and elastic constants in trigonal (I) symmetry.

+Date: September 15, 2021 (version 2.0.1)

+We included the calculation of saturation magnetostriction for polycrystals with tetragonal, trigonal and orthorhombic symmetries.

 More details about these updates can be found in the Manual, as well as in the preprint version of the manuscript for version 2.0